HAZEMAG & EPR GmbH – General Conditions of Supply

-All deliveries executed by HAZEMAG Systems GmbH (hereinafter called “the Supplier”) are governed exclusively by the following conditions unless other co-determining documents are expressly agreed upon by the parties.
+All deliveries executed by HAZEMAG & EPR GmbH or one of the subsidiaries (hereinafter called “the Supplier”) are governed exclusively by the following conditions unless other co-determining documents are expressly agreed upon by the parties.
 Any deviating conditions provided by the other party in the tender or the purchase order will be valid only if accepted by the Supplier in writing, even if no express objections are made.
 Should specific conditions be agreed for individual orders or attached to the order, then such conditions will prevail over these General Conditions of Supply.
-In case the scope of supply includes supervision of erection and commissioning or erection and commissioning services the Supplier’s General Terms and Conditions of Assembly apply, these are subordinate to these General Conditions of Supply.
+In case the scope of supply includes supervision of erection and commissioning or erection and commissioning services the Supplier’s General Conditions of Service Visits apply, these are subordinate to these General Conditions of Supply.
 Should there be any discrepancies between two languages in bilingual texts, the English text will be binding.
 Only agreements in writing between the contracting parties will be valid.

 I. Quotation and scope of supply